 We bought our upholstery foam at a local upholstery shop.
 They cut it to the exact measurements you require and you can choose from loads of different types of foam depending on the quality and how firm you’d like it (ours is medium firmness).

-Apply a thin layer of spray glue to foam and stick it to the base.
+Apply a thin layer of spray glue to the foam and stick it to the base.

 Tip: Upholstery foam is really expensive.
 A great, and much more affordable solution, would be to use a mattress instead.
 I annoyingly only thought about this option after we’d already spent a lot of money on our upholstery foam.
 It is great but I would have opted for a much more budget-friendly mattress option like these mattresses from Ikea if I’d had the idea beforehand.